jan-kasi/school-notes/notes/03 Rationalism.md

 Mind and body are distinct substances.

 - Has immediate logical certainty in the existence of his mind, but not of the body
-- Body is characteised by extension (size, etc.), the mind is not
+- Body is characterised by extension (size, etc.), the mind is not
 - The possibility of reasoning from the mind to the physical body: it is apparent there is a physical body and external world from the senses, though they can be doubted

 God’s existence is certain.
-God is perfect, so would not decieve.
+God is perfect, so would not deceive.
 As sight comes from God, the mind can put its trust in the body’s existence.

 Interactionism: the mind and body interact.